Building Crosvm on Linux

 It is recommended to enable automatic recursive operations to keep the submodules in sync with the

-main repository (But do not push them, as that can conflict with repo
+main repository (but do not push them, as that can conflict with repo

 ):